alixanderthegreat/plain-text-bash-journal/README.md

 Entries are in chronological order, which makes it really convenient to review the last...
 Say...
 7 or 100 entries.
 It will lay out in chronological order.
 Like a journal would.

 ## Search
-This is, in my opinion, the coolest feature to having a journal.txt.
-Wanna know something, just search the keywords you want to look into and it will search for them in the text.
+This is, in my opinion, the coolest feature of a journal.txt.
+Wanna know something?
+Just search the keywords you want to look into and `journal`  will search for them in the text.

 ## Backup
 This is a rudimentary backup system.
 Basically, each backup gets timestamped and is saved in the same folder as the journal.txt.